Modulation Schemes for Functionalized Vesicle-based MC Transmitters: Modulation Schemes

-One possible approach for reducing memory effects and \ac{ISI} at the \ac{TX} is the use of a \acs{GI}, which we denote by \ac{OOK-GI}.
-The \ac{GI} ensures a fixed period of time $\TGuard < \Tbit$ of non-excitation at the end of each bit interval (see \cref{fig:modulation}b).
-Therefore, the \ac{LED} signal for \ac{OOK-GI}, $\lOOKGI{t}$, reads where $\pOOKGI{t} = \mathds{1}_{[0, \Tbit - \TGuard)}(t)$ denotes the pulse shape for a single bit for \ac{OOK-GI}.
+where $\pOOKGI{t} = \mathds{1}_{[0, \Tbit - \TGuard)}(t)$ denotes the pulse shape for a single bit for \ac{OOK-GI}.
 The \ac{GI} gives the memory-prone system time to re-establish the initial equilibrium state $\ChinZERO$, such that the \ac{TX} ideally produces the same release signal independent of the previously transmitted sequence.
 Therefore, the \ac{GI} is expected to improve the communication reliability in comparison to \ac{OOK}.
 To achieve this effect, it is crucial to adequately choose $\TGuard$, as a large \ac{GI} comes at the cost of reduced received signal strength.
-Here, we assume that $\TGuard = 0.5 \Tbit$.
+Here, we assume $\TGuard = 0.5 \Tbit$.